What is an example of sexual harassment?

 For the safety of employees, businesses must take accountability and be proactive in the fight against sexual harassment, violence and abuses of power.
-And with a new law coming at the end of this month, now is the time to implement those critical HR processes and take a stand…
+And with the recent Worker Protection Act, you now have to take a proactive and preventative approach...

 Sexual harassment is any kind of unwanted behaviour of a sexual nature which makes someone feel intimidated, degraded, humiliated, or offended.